 I’ve been using Tropicfeel sneakers for a few years now, and I’m a fan.
 They are extremely light, durable, made out of recycled materials, and built to be used while hiking, crossing rivers, or even on a casual night in the city.
 Yes, they are very versatile.

-It’s no surprise that Tropicfeel added that same versatility and sustainable approach to their line of backpacks.
-I’ve used their Shell backpack on a few trips, and I have to say that I love it!
+It’s no surprise then that Tropicfeel added that same versatility and sustainable approach to some of the best camera bags out there.
+I’ve used their Shell backpack on a few trips, and I love it!

-One of the coolest things about the Shell is that it comes with a “wardrobe” that helps you organize and pack up to 20% more clothes, but once at your destination, you can remove the “wardrobe” and hang it anywhere in your room.
+One of the coolest things about the Shell is that it comes with a “wardrobe” that helps you organize and pack up to 20% more clothes.
+And then once you reach your destination, you can simply just remove the “wardrobe” and hang it anywhere in your room.

 Tropicfeel Wardrobe

 And of course, there’s the camera cube and tech pouch, to keep your camera gear organized.
-The backpack is waterproof and the laptop pouch can hold a 16″ laptop comfortably.
+The backpack is also waterproof and the laptop compartment can hold a 16 inch laptop comfortably.

 Best Camera Backpacks for Travel - Thule Aspect

-The large, padded storage pocket can fit a DSLR camera with multiple lenses and other equipment.
-There’s also a separate padded laptop storage pocket, and even room to carry a drone the size of a DJI Mavic 3!
+The large, padded camera storage pocket can easily fit one of your DSLR cameras, as well as multiple lenses and other equipment.
+There’s also a separate padded laptop storage pocket and even room to carry a drone the size of a DJI Mavic 3!

-A padded hip belt can be used for extra support on long hikes but can be removed if you feel like it will get in the way in more crowded environments or when not needed.
+A padded hip belt can be used for extra support on long hikes but it can also be removed if you feel like it will get in the way in more crowded environments.

-Like any well-designed camera bag, it has a side pocket and straps to hold your tripod and a quick-access front-zippered pocket to store snacks and go-to items.
+Like any well-designed camera bag, it has a water bottle pocket, side pockets, and straps to hold your tripod.
+The quick-access front-zippered pockets are also great for storing snacks and go-to items.

 Best Camera Backpacks for Travel - Peak Design Everyday Backpack

-Not too big, not too small, and not too expensive, the Peak Design Everyday Backpack lives up to its name.
-It’s an excellent camera backpack for all-around everyday use with ample storage room but doesn’t become bulky.
+Not too big, not too small, and not too expensive – the Peak Design Everyday Backpack lives up to its name.
+It’s the best camera bag for everyday use, with ample storage room that doesn’t become bulky.

-I love the design of this camera backpack.
-It is very urban, compact, and stylish.
-It also has a waterproof 400D nylon canvas shell and premium weatherproof zippers.
+I love the design of this great camera backpack – urban, compact, and stylish.

-The interior protected laptop sleeve can fit computers up to 16 inches in length.
+The interior-protected laptop sleeve can fit laptops up to 16 inches in length.

-Inside, there are 3 Flexfold Dividers to keep your camera and other gear safe and organized while traveling.
-These Flefold Dividers can be adjusted to fit your lenses, drone, or camera bodies with the perfect amount of space needed for each.
+Inside, there are three Flexfold Dividers to keep your camera and other gear safe and organized while traveling.
+A neat feature is that these Flefold Dividers can actually be adjusted to fit your lenses, drone, or camera bodies perfectly.

-There’s a side access panel that gives you direct access to your camera, and within that panel, there’s another pocket to store and organize your batteries and other accessories.
+There’s also a side access panel that gives you direct access to your camera, as well as other pockets to store and organize your batteries and accessories.

 Best Camera Backpacks for Travel - Think Tank Photo StreetWalker Pro